fantoine/vagrant-provision-centos6.6/README.md

 ## Creating and provisioning the VM

-You have done almost all the job.
-No you only have to *up* the VM and the provisioning will be executed automatically.
+You have done almost all the job!
+Now you only have to *up* the VM and the provisioning will be executed automatically.
 ```bash
 vagrant up